elastic/kibana/src/plugins/data/README.md

 ## Search

-Provides access to Elasticsearch using the high level `SearchSource` API or low level `Search Strategies`.
+Provides access to Elasticsearch using the high-level `SearchSource` API or low-level `Search Strategies`.

 ### SearchSource